Margaret of Castello: Life

-Sainthood
+Veneration

-Her remains were transferred on 9 June 1558 because her coffin was rotten.
-Her clothes were also rotten but her remains were preserved.
-The local bishop ordered for a new casket to be made to house her remains, though he decided to inspect her remains for the beatification cause which had been started.
-Metola measured four feet long and her head was rather large in proportion to her thin figure.
+Margaret's remains were transferred on 9 June 1558 because her coffin was rotten.
+Her clothes were also rotten, but her remains were incorrupt.
+The local bishop ordered a new casket to be made to house her remains, though he decided to inspect her remains for the beatification cause, which had been started.
+Margaret measured four feet long, and her head was rather large in proportion to her thin figure.
 Her forehead was broad with a face tapering to the chin with a quite prominent nose.
 Her teeth were small and even and were serrated at the edges.
-Her hands and feet were small with her right leg an inch and a half shorter than the left (the cause for her limp).
+Her hands and feet were small, with her right leg an inch and a half shorter than the left (the cause of her limp).

-Her "cultus" (or longstanding veneration) was recognized allowing Pope Paul V to confer equivalent beatification for her on 19 October 1609.
+Her longstanding veneration allowed Pope Paul V to confer equivalent beatification for her on 19 October 1609.
 Pope Clement X extended the privilege of a Mass and Divine Office in her name to the entire Dominican order on 6 April 1675 rather than for the Perugian branch as Paul V had done at her beatification.
-In 1988 the Urbino archbishop, Ugo Donato Bianchi, named her as a patron for the blind.

-Pope Francis declared her a saint through equipollent canonization on 24 April 2021.
+In 1988, the Urbino archbishop, Ugo Donato Bianchi, named her as a patron for the blind.
+Pope Francis declared her a saint through equipollent canonisation on 24 April 2021.